 This process is different for friends or even an unmarried couple than it is for a married couple.
 Co-ownership can be structured as either tenancy in common or joint tenancy.

 Tenancy In Common

-By holding this type of title, you can sell or transfer your share in the property to another person at any time without needing to receive your co-owner’s approval.
+By holding this type of title, you can sell or transfer your share in the real estate property to another person at any time without needing to receive your co-owner’s approval.
 While this may give you flexibility if your circumstances change, it can also leave you vulnerable.
-And if a co-owner passes away, their interest is passed to their heirs, giving them the same control over the property.
+If a co-owner passes away, their interest is passed to their heirs, giving them the same control over the property.

 This type of ownership structure includes the Right of Survivorship, which means that, in the event of a co-owner’s death, their share of ownership automatically passes to the surviving co-owner.
 Therefore, a co-owner’s interest cannot be inherited by an heir.

 Although a co-owner’s interest cannot be passed down to heirs, a co-owner can transfer their interest to another individual.
 However, if interest is transferred to another, that individual may not enter into the joint tenancy.
 Instead, the individual would be entered into a tenancy in common ownership structure with the remaining co-owner, terminating the joint tenancy.

-Unlike tenancy in common, any share in the property cannot be sold without the consent of all co-owners, which can protect you if your friend wants to sell, and you don’t.
+Unlike tenancy in common, any share in the real estate property cannot be sold without the consent of all co-owners, which can protect you if your friend wants to sell, and you don’t.
 However, if you’re the one who wishes to sell, this ownership structure could ultimately leave you at a disadvantage.

 To determine which type of title is appropriate for your circumstances, you should speak to a professional.
 “A real estate attorney, a title professional or someone who has the full context of the group members’ relationships, their financials and their goals and objectives, as they relate to your property, should be consulted for guidance,” says Hughes.